 History of the Dragon Thrones:

-Mechanically, after generations of study, the Dragon Thrones are known to wield great, but limited power.
-Meaning that a Throne can be used to discharge a great force, a force mimicking the wishes of the High Ruler that possesses the Throne, but once the Dragon Thrones power is used it takes time to recharge.
-Initially, legend and rumor proclaimed that the Dragon Thrones had one extraordinary power inherent to the region in which it sat.
-Such as the Dragon Throne in the north casting rays and cones of ice, the Dragon Thrones of the west casting wind and storms, the Dragon Throne of the south causing earth-shattering quakes, and the Dragon Thrones of the east casting flame and firey devastation.
-Over the years those who reigned upon a throne understood that this was simply fallacy -- the power of the Thrones was far more profound, they could create powerful effects that drew from the desires, wants, and needs of the very High Rulers that graced them.
+Mechanically, after generations of study, the Dragon Thrones are known to wield great but limited power, meaning that a Throne can be used to discharge a great force, a force mimicking the wishes of the ruler that possesses the Throne, but once the Dragon Throne’s power is used, it takes time to recharge.
+Initially, legend and rumor proclaimed that the Dragon Thrones had one extraordinary power inherent to the region in which it sat – such as the Dragon Throne in the north casting rays and cones of ice, the Dragon Thrones of the west casting wind and storms, the Dragon Throne of the south causing earth-shattering quakes, and the Dragon Thrones of the east casting flame and fiery devastation.
+Over the years those who reigned upon a throne understood that this was simply fallacy -- the power of the Thrones is far more profound.
+They can create powerful effects that draw from the desires, wants, and needs of the very high rulers that grace them.
 To this day, the greatest challenge in Cambria is balancing rulership with the influence of the Dragon Thrones that will always remain in the land.

 According to what is currently known, Aberdar is free from Dragon Thrones, as the rule of the Elder Dragons ended in Cambria.
-However, this is not to say that this continent is not without its own powerful artifacts.
-Unlike Cambria, which is a realm of wild magic and dragon remnants, Aberdar is a realm of exotic magical and people, and beings, such as the Elves and the magical creatures of the lands.
-All with their own secrets that those in Cambria have no knowledge of as the sister continents have only just finally been reunited.
-Reunited by the fall of the magical wall of illusion that separated the two realms.
+However, this is not to say that the continent is not without its own powerful artifacts.
+Unlike Cambria, which is a realm of wild magic and dragon remnants, Aberdar is a realm of exotic magic and people, such as the elves and the magical creatures of the lands.
+All bear their own secrets that those in Cambria have no knowledge of, as the sister continents have only just finally been reunited by the fall of the magical wall of illusion that separated the two realms.
 All peoples hope that the Elder Dragons will never return, but if they someday would, this could lead to more Dragon Thrones being forged out of need, or perhaps greed.

 During Dragon Thrones I:

 The Draconians returned to Cambria, after hundreds of years of banishment, in an attempt to retake their lost lands.
 There were massive battles on all sides.
-First, the Vermithrax overran southern Cambria and, despite their sister clan of Ashbridge not taking offensive military measures against the humans, a neutrality pact was signed between them.
-The human mercenary clan of Yarrow actually allied with the Vermithrax in exchange for gold and the ability to take over new lands.
+The Blood of Vermithrax overran southern Cambria and, despite their sister clan of Ashbridge not taking offensive military measures against the humans, a neutrality pact was signed between them.
+The human mercenary clan of Yarrow allied with the Vermithrax in exchange for gold and the ability to take over new lands.
 House Ardmore, after having a marriage proposal rejected by House Lancaster, began a proxy war against Lancaster, with each side attempting to overthrow the other by poisoning lands, water, and crops.
-House Ardmore also was engulfed in a border war with House Helfarian, as the people in the north believed Ardmore was siding with the Draconians to once again become the top human house of Cambria.
-The wars, political strife, and divisions grew deep, and the Draconians were only becoming stronger until it was realized that the real enemy was a secret sect within the Draconians, The Karakung, that foolishly wanted to raise an Elder Dragon using dark, necromantic Draconian magic, only to slay the dragon and take its sacrificed power upon completion of the ritual.
-This was something no human or honorable Draconian could accept, and all sides united to take a stand against The Abomination known as the Mega Dragon born of dark magic.
-Together, Cambria united to save the realm from annihilation and peace, temporary as it was, was had between the Houses.
+House Ardmore also was engulfed in a border war with House Helfarian, as the people in the north believed Ardmore was siding with the Draconians to again become presiding human house of Cambria, as they did during Elder Dragon rule.
+The wars, political strife, and divisions grew deep, and the Draconians were only becoming stronger until it was realized that the real enemy was a secret sect within the Draconians, the Karakung, that foolishly wished to raise an Elder Dragon using dark, necromantic Draconian magic, only to slay the dragon and use its sacrificed power upon completion of the ritual.
+This was something no honorable Draconian or human could accept, and all sides united to take a stand against the Abomination known as the Mega Dragon born of dark magic.
+Together, Cambria united to save the realm from annihilation, and peace, temporary as it was, was had between the house.